amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.

+- **Feature**: _Contact Control Panel (CCP) Audio Device Config Options._ You can now toggle Phone Type Settings and the new Audio Device Settings for agents to see on their CCP.
+Audio Device Settings allows the Agents to choose custom/separate audio devices for their speaker, ringer, and microphone.

+- **Feature**: Custom Ringtone for chat.
+You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.

 - **Enhancement**: The Salesforce built-in Cross Site Request Forgery (CSRF) protection are turned on for all Visualforce pages in the CTI adapter packages, which improves organizational security to protect against cross site request forgeries.

 - **Bugfix**: Decision blocks no longer requires both sockets to be connected.